sw00/sett.sh/content/posts/2018/09/four-principles-part-2.md

 favoured a quick and dirty implementation that would quickly allow us to move on and start the rest of the features.
 However, my pair was having none of that and we had an impasse that lasted a few days.
-During this time, the both of us ended up deeply researching the tech stack(ASP.NET Core), clean/hexagonal architecture[^clean] to make our case.
+During this time, the both of us ended up deeply researching the tech stack (.Net Core), clean/hexagonal architecture[^clean] to make our case.
 Him, in favour of large effort in redesign, while I was trying to avoid this work altogether.